mevatron/salad-client/docs/CreateContainerGroup.md

 `func (o *CreateContainerGroup) UnsetStartupProbe()`

 UnsetStartupProbe ensures that no value is present for StartupProbe, not even an explicit nil
+### GetQueueConnection

+`func (o *CreateContainerGroup) GetQueueConnection() ContainerGroupQueueConnection`

+GetQueueConnection returns the QueueConnection field if non-nil, zero value otherwise.

+### GetQueueConnectionOk

+`func (o *CreateContainerGroup) GetQueueConnectionOk() (*ContainerGroupQueueConnection, bool)`

+GetQueueConnectionOk returns a tuple with the QueueConnection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueueConnection

+`func (o *CreateContainerGroup) SetQueueConnection(v ContainerGroupQueueConnection)`

+SetQueueConnection sets QueueConnection field to given value.

+### HasQueueConnection

+`func (o *CreateContainerGroup) HasQueueConnection() bool`

+HasQueueConnection returns a boolean if a field has been set.

+### SetQueueConnectionNil

+`func (o *CreateContainerGroup) SetQueueConnectionNil(b bool)`

+ SetQueueConnectionNil sets the value for QueueConnection to be an explicit nil

+### UnsetQueueConnection
+`func (o *CreateContainerGroup) UnsetQueueConnection()`

+UnsetQueueConnection ensures that no value is present for QueueConnection, not even an explicit nil
+### GetQueueAutoscaler

+`func (o *CreateContainerGroup) GetQueueAutoscaler() QueueAutoscaler`

+GetQueueAutoscaler returns the QueueAutoscaler field if non-nil, zero value otherwise.

+### GetQueueAutoscalerOk

+`func (o *CreateContainerGroup) GetQueueAutoscalerOk() (*QueueAutoscaler, bool)`

+GetQueueAutoscalerOk returns a tuple with the QueueAutoscaler field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueueAutoscaler

+`func (o *CreateContainerGroup) SetQueueAutoscaler(v QueueAutoscaler)`

+SetQueueAutoscaler sets QueueAutoscaler field to given value.

+### HasQueueAutoscaler

+`func (o *CreateContainerGroup) HasQueueAutoscaler() bool`

+HasQueueAutoscaler returns a boolean if a field has been set.

+### SetQueueAutoscalerNil

+`func (o *CreateContainerGroup) SetQueueAutoscalerNil(b bool)`

+ SetQueueAutoscalerNil sets the value for QueueAutoscaler to be an explicit nil

+### UnsetQueueAutoscaler
+`func (o *CreateContainerGroup) UnsetQueueAutoscaler()`

+UnsetQueueAutoscaler ensures that no value is present for QueueAutoscaler, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)